-An additional means of ensuring electrical safety is protective earthing
+An additional means of ensuring electrical safety is protective earthing, which is

 leakage current) requirements of the standard.

-single fault conditions.
-The medical device may not cause a safety hazard, e.g. danger of electrocution, mechanical hazard, fire or other hazard, as a result of a single fault and its
+shorted under single fault conditions.
+The medical device may not cause a safety hazard, e.g. danger of electrocution, mechanical hazard, fire or other hazard, as a result of a single fault

 The standard does not require that the medical device remain safe under the conditions of two or more independent faults.